Muon: Anomalous magnetic dipole moment

 The difference between the g-factors of the muon and the electron is due to their difference in mass.
 Because of the muon's larger mass, contributions to the theoretical calculation of its anomalous magnetic dipole moment from Standard Model weak interactions and from contributions involving hadrons are important at the current level of precision, whereas these effects are not important for the electron.
 The muon's anomalous magnetic dipole moment is also sensitive to contributions from new physics beyond the Standard Model, such as supersymmetry.
 For this reason, the muon's anomalous magnetic moment is normally used as a probe for new physics beyond the Standard Model rather than as a test of QED.
 Muon g−2, a new experiment at Fermilab using the E821 magnet improved the precision of this measurement.

 In 2020 an international team of 170 physicists calculated the most accurate prediction for the theoretical value of the muon's anomalous magnetic moment.

+Muon g−2

+Muon g-2 is a particle physics experiment at Fermilab to measure the anomalous magnetic dipole moment of a muon to a precision of 0.14 ppm, which is a sensitive test of the Standard Model.
+It might also provide evidence of the existence of entirely new particles.

-In 2021, the Fermilab National Accelerator Laboratory (FNAL) Muon g−2 Experiment presented their first results of a new experimental average which increased the difference between experiment and theory to 4.2 standard deviations.
+In 2021, the Muon g−2 Experiment presented their first results of a new experimental average that increased the difference between experiment and theory to 4.2 standard deviations.